martinolsson/freakshowlarp/_characters/el-scirocco.markdown

   beauty.
 You found it in this family of monsters.
 Your see beauty everywhere, that is your gift.
 Sometimes you can make the audience see it too, and then they don’t laugh but sense the wonder.
-requirements: No sense of shame (we will provide a soundtrack), some make up tools and skills
+requirements: No sense of shame (we will provide a soundtrack)
 layout: page
 image: assets/images/characters/el-scirocco.jpg
 ---